TallboyKelz/S3-website-kelz/README.md

 # Uploading Website Files
 1. Go to the "Objects" tab in your S3 bucket.
-2. Click "Upload" and add your website files (HTML, CSS, JS, images).
+2. Click "Upload" and add your website files (HTML, CSS, JS, images, etc).
 3. Click "Upload" to start the process.
 <img width="1385" alt="Screenshot 2024-05-21 at 2 55 40 PM" src="https://github.com/TallboyKelz/S3-website-kelz/assets/133192420/f83741ab-84b3-4349-a02a-25f6b7be6d1e">

 # Permissions
 Now, we have to set a policy for the bucket to make it publicly accessible over the internet.
 To do this:

 1. Go to the "Permissions" tab.
 Click "Bucket Policy".
 Copy and paste the code found in the 'bucket-policy file'. https://github.com/TallboyKelz/S3-website-kelz/blob/main/bucket-policy
 NB: You will get an error if your 'Block public access (bucket settings' is turned on.
+To turn it off using the console, navigate to 'Permissions > Block public access > Edit'.